Binary Search Algorithm Code Template

 704. Binary Search | 🟢 |

-This article is a revised version of the article Detailed Explanation of Binary Search, adding a more detailed analysis of the binary search algorithm.
+This article is a revised version of the article 二分搜索详解, adding a more detailed analysis of the binary search algorithm.

 books from the library.
-As he was leaving, the alarm went off, so the security guard stopped him to check which book hadn't been properly checked out.
-Ah-Dong was about to scan each book individually under the alarm to find the culprit, but the security guard gave him a disdainful look: "Don't you know how to use binary search?"
+As he was leaving, the alarm went off, so the security guard stopped him to check which book wasn't registered.
+Dong was about to pass each book through the alarm one by one to find the one causing the alarm, but the security guard looked at him disdainfully: "Don't you even know binary search?"

-The security guard then divided the books into two piles and scanned the first pile under the alarm.
-The alarm went off, indicating the problematic book was in that pile.
-He then divided that pile into two and scanned the first half again.
-The alarm went off once more, so he continued dividing the pile...
+So, the security guard divided the books into two piles and passed the first pile through the alarm.
+The alarm went off, indicating the book causing the alarm was in this pile.
+He then divided this pile into two and passed the first half through the alarm again.
+The alarm went off once more, and he continued dividing into two piles...

-scans, the security guard successfully identified the book that triggered the alarm, with a smug and mocking smile on his face.
-Ah-Dong then left with the remaining books.
+checks, the guard successfully found the book that triggered the alarm and gave a smug and mocking smile.
+Dong walked away with the remaining books.

-Binary search is not as simple as it seems.
+Binary search is not simple.
 Even Knuth, the inventor of the KMP algorithm, said about binary search: The idea is simple, but the devil is in the details.
-Many people like to talk about integer overflow bugs, but the real pitfall of binary search is not in those minor details.
-It's about whether to add or subtract one from mid
+Many people focus on integer overflow bugs, but the real issue in binary search is not that detail.
+It is about whether to add or subtract one from mid

 , and whether to use <=